AkramKalaee/DeepDomain/README.md

 ## 💡 Behavioral Domain Adequacy

-DeepDomain considers two complementary dimensions of behavioral domain adequacy.
+DeepDomain considers two complementary dimensions of behavioral domain adequacy:

-### Inter-behavioural Domain
+1. **Inter-behavioural domain**
    Follow-up tests should explore behavioral regions that are **broader than those covered by their source tests**.
 This encourages the generation of tests that explore new behavioral regions rather than repeatedly producing similar behaviors.

-### Intra-behavioural Domain
+2. **Intra-behavioural domain**
    Once a misbehaviour-inducing region has been identified, follow-up tests should further explore its **neural boundary**.
 This allows DeepDomain to investigate regions around previously detected misbehaviours more systematically.

 Together, these objectives guide the search from: